hanshuebner/netzhansa/content/post/lantronix-lat-master-password.md

 I'm going to take my VAX 4000/105A to an upcoming retrocomputing convention as part of my X.25 networking exhibit.
-I would also like to provide a couple of serial ports for other exhibitors to connect their machines too, and for that, I had a Lantronix ETS16P terminal server.
+I would also like to provide a couple of serial ports for other exhibitors to connect their machines too, and for that, I have a Lantronix ETS16P terminal server.
 It is a relatively recent (late 1990ies) device with 16 serial ports on RJ45 connectors and support for TCP/IP and LAT.
 LAT is a proprietary DEC protocol for local terminal access, and it is